-The trading market for debt securities may be volatile and may be adversely impacted by many events
+The trading market for debt securities may be volatile and may be adversely impacted by many events industrialised countries.

-The trading market for debt securities issued by banks is influenced by economic and market conditions and, to varying degrees, interest rates, currency exchange rates and inflation rates in other Western and industrialised countries.
 There can be no assurance that events in Spain, the UK (including the UK's exit strategy), Europe, the United States or elsewhere will not cause market volatility or that such volatility will not adversely affect the price of the Notes or that economic and market conditions will not have any other adverse effect.